Layout

 Some best practices:

 • Keep it simple – Only track the metrics that align with your end goal.
 Don’t track metrics just for collecting data.
-Rather, consider why measuring a particular metric would help you to better achieve your broader business goals.
+Instead, consider why measuring a particular metric would help you to achieve your broader business goals better.
 More data doesn’t always equal better performance, so pick a few metrics and stick to tracking them over time.

 • Use dashboards – Project management software will give you access to your dashboard.
-This dashboard can be used to arrange all your information, insights, and data in one place.
+This dashboard can arrange all your information, insights, and data in one place.
 Use dashboards to efficiently manage the data you collect from tracking KPIs.

 • Prioritize KPIs – Some KPIs may bring you more value and have a direct relationship with the success of your business.
 These KPIs should be your top priority.
 Make sure to track and improve these first and foremost, as these will bring your business the most positive impact.

 • Choose practical metrics – Rather than investing time and money to collect subjective, intangible data, it’s more beneficial to collect quantifiable data.
 Quantifiable data can be measured and compared easily.
-This makes it useful for evaluating your business performance and accurately seeing how well your business is performing.
+This makes it helpful in evaluating your business performance and accurately seeing how well your business is performing.

 Conclusion

-For this reason, project managers rely on product development KPIs to measure and track employee performance.
-There are many KPIs to track, but using the critical few gives valuable insights into business performance.
+For this reason, project managers rely on KPIs to measure and track employee performance and align it with business objectives.
+There are many KPIs to follow, but using the critical few gives valuable insights into business performance.